 - Termination of CDTRP membership.

 We encourage you to report any behaviour that makes you or others uncomfortable.
 Please report harassment and inappropriate or disruptive behaviours to CDTRP staff at email@example.com

 Academic speakers for the CDTRP Annual Meeting do not receive remuneration.

-Speakers who are patients, family or donors will receive a modest honorarium ($175) to compensate them for the time they spend preparing and delivering their presentation.
+Speakers who are patient, family or donor partners will receive an honorarium of $150 to compensate them for the time they spend preparing and delivering their presentation.